 4 Format

-Players can compete in the series using the Mobile event in-game.
-Players are allowed to play on either Android or iOS devices to try and qualify for the Finals.
+Participants can compete in the series using the Mobile event in-game.
+Players are allowed to play on either Android or iOS devices to try and qualify for the Finals for either device.
 The season breaks down as follows: